vtex-apps/store-components/docs/ProductImages.md

 ### Advanced configuration

+In this section, we teach you how:
+- to use modal zoom.
+- to wrap main slider with another layout app.

+#### Using modal zoom
-In this section, we teach you how to use modal zoom, a property for when you want to open a popup containing the product image for zooming.
+Modal zoom is a property for when you want to open a popup containing the product image for zooming.
 To use this feature, configure your `product-images` block using the `zoomMode` and `ModalZoom` props with `open-modal` and `modal-layout` set as its values, respectively.

 When configured as stated previously, the `zoomMode` prop will allow the trigger of a modal for image zooming.
 In addition to that, the `MozalZoom` prop will render the block passed in as its value - in this case, mandatorily the `modal-layout`.
 In such a way, **we become able to configure a modal containing the product image for zooming**.